 If you’ve ever taken a look at our ingredients you may have noticed a recurring theme: green tea.
 Known as a miracle beverage with centuries of history and tradition behind it, green tea comes with no shortage of benefits.

-The fact that it is one of the healthiest source of caffeine available is just one of the many reasons we use it as a foundation at Athletic Tea Co.
+The fact that it is one of the healthiest source of caffeine available is just one of the many reasons we use it as a foundation at Mission.
 Its high content of the polyphenol, epigallocatechin gallate (EGCG), is another.
 These powerful micronutrients are found in the unfermented leaves of the tea plant, and have been extensively researched throughout the past decade.
 But recently, science has been able to shed some light on how they affect athletic performance, in particular.
 The results may have you reconsidering what’s in (or not in) your daily cuppa.

 1) Increased metabolic rate